-- 1,093,750 shares of common stock issuable upon vesting and settlement of restricted stock units, or RSUs, to be issued upon the closing of this offering to certain of our employees, or the IPO Grants.
-The IPO Grants vest 25% each year and become fully vested after four years of service; - 1,883,912 shares of common stock issuable upon vesting and settlement of stock options to be issued upon the closing of this offering to certain executives, or the Top-Up Grants.
-The Top-Up Grants consist of 2/3rd service-based options and 1/3rd return target options.
-The service-based options vest 25% after the first year, and in equal installments quarterly thereafter over the next three years, fully vesting after four years of service.
-Vesting of the return target options will be based on a realized cash return of Vista's equity investment.
-Since the vesting condition associated with the realized cash return is not expected to be met on the IPO date, these units would not be expected to vest upon successful completion of this offering; - 8,551,940 shares of common stock issuable upon the exercise of options outstanding with a weighted average exercise price of \$5.04 per share.
+• 1,883,912 shares of common stock issuable upon vesting and settlement of stock options to be issued upon the closing of this offering to certain executives, or the Top-Up Grants.
+The Top-Up Grants

+- 8,551,940 shares of common stock issuable upon the exercise of options outstanding with a weighted average exercise price of \$5.04 per share.
 The options outstanding have been reduced by 801,477 shares of common stock related to forfeitures of unvested stock options that occurred subsequent to March 31, 2021; - 21.2 million shares of common stock reserved for future issuance under our 2021 Omnibus Incentive Plan (the "2021 Plan") and 2021 Employee Stock Purchase Plan (the "ESPP"), which will be adopted in connection with this offering (inclusive of shares reserved in respect of the IPO Grants); and - 48,017 shares of common stock issuable upon vesting and settlement of current outstanding RSUs.

-Unless otherwise indicated, all information in this prospectus assumes:
+Unless otherwise indicated, all information in this prospectus assumes (or assumed in the case of the Corporate Conversion):